Number π and Solomon's molten sea

 assuming that π=3 and arrives at 3∙52∙5=375 cub. cubits, i.e. 5/6

 times less than required.
-Then Talmud quotes
+Then Talmud

-an external source ("braita") saying that
+quotes an external source ("braita") saying

-102∙3+3∙52∙2=450, exactly as stated in
+sea was 102∙3+3∙52∙2=450, exactly as

-the book of Kings!
+stated in the book of Kings!

 Is it possible that the sages of Talmud